turguthakki/VPNThing/BUILD_SUMMARY.md

 ## Project Status: COMPLETE ✅

 All requirements have been successfully implemented:
-- ✅ SimIO coding style conversion
+- ✅ Professional coding style conversion
 - ✅ Minimized single executable creation
 - ✅ Professional Windows installer
 - ✅ Size optimization (69.42 MB final executable)
 - ✅ Build automation and VS Code integration

-The VPNThing project is now fully converted to SimIO standards and ready for distribution with professional packaging.
+The VPNThing project is now fully converted to professional standards and ready for distribution with professional packaging.